carvel-dev/carvel/proposals/ytt/005-semver/README.md

 ## Open Questions

-* There's a host of conceivable additional operations available for semver, e.g. test against range, sort list of versions, bumping, etc. It is debatable if that should be part of the standard library.
-Testing against a range and sorting are likelier candidates for a standard library.
-Bumping is possible with the primitives presented.
+* There's a host of conceivable additional operations available for semver, e.g. sort list of versions, bumping prereleases (1.2.3-build.5 → 1.2.3-build.6), etc. It is debatable if that should be part of the built-in library.
+If the primitives provided by the library are expressive enough, then authors should be able to cover these use cases by themselves.
 * Maybe configuration authors would benefit from a `version.to_dict()`(or even `version.to_list()` and `version.to_tuple()`) to ease the transformation into a serializable data structure.
 On the other hand, at least in the case of `version.to_dict()` the author may disagree with the keys.